johno/ember-cli-rework/README.md

 ## Usage

-This addon will, by default, look for `app/styles/app.css` and compile it into `dist/assets/your-app-name.css`.
+This addon will, by default, look for your css files in `app/styles` and process them.
 However, you will have tell the addon which Rework plugins to use in your `Brocfile.js`:

 ```javascript
 var vars = require('rework-vars');